ibrahimduran/wsoop/README.md

   }
 }
 ```
-More examples will be avaiable soon...
+More examples will be available soon...

 ## Verbose
 You can set environment variable to display verbose log messages.